Clermont, Florida Deportation Lawyers

 Violent felonies and most drug charges can be grounds for deportation or removal.
 Misdemeanor crimes of moral turpitude, such as theft or fraud, also may be grounds for deportation or removal.
 Contesting deportation or removal is possible.

 Those who have been in the United States for over 7 years or have reason to seek asylum may be able to prevent being deported.
-Some cities also have "safe harbor" laws that encourage local officials not to report illegal immigrants to Immigration and Customs Enforcement unless certain Federal laws require it.
-Present your case and Clermont FL Deportation or Removal Lawyers will look over your case and respond with a proposed plan for you.
+Some cities also have "safe harbor" laws that encourage local officials not to report illegal immigrants to Immigration and Customs Enforcement unless particular Federal laws require it.
+Present your case and Clermont FL Deportation or Removal Lawyers will look over your case and respond with a possible plan for you.